Axtomaton/FitnessFlow/README.md

 # E-Store:  Parkour Gym
 # A family run gym in Rochester, NY.
-The gym sells Online Lessons, Instructor Taught lessons, and Gym passes.
+The gym sells Online Lessons, Instructor Taught lessons.
-# Modify this document to expand any and all sections that are applicable for a better understanding from your users/testers/collaborators (remove this comment and other instructions areas for your FINAL release)

 An online E-store system built in Java 8=>11